-Slow Cooker Chicken Gnocchi Soup is a creamy, lightened-up copycat recipe of the famous Olive Garden classic, made easy thanks to the crockpot!
+A. Slow Cooker Olive Garden Chicken Gnocchi Soup is a creamy, lightened-up copycat recipe of the famous classic, made easy thanks to the crockpot!

 Last week I threw up a little poll on my Instagram Stories and, I have to admit, I was honestly surprised by the results!
 I asked my IG peeps if — given the choice — they would prefer to see slow cooker (Crockpot) recipes or pressure cooker (Instant Pot) recipes.
 And not only did the slow cooker option get the most votes, but it actually “won” by a 70% to 30% margin!

 I was not expecting those numbers.
-But I was also okay with them, because I had actually already made and photographed this Slow Cooker Chicken Gnocchi Soup…and that means that I’m totally justified in sharing it with y’all today — ha.
+But I was also okay with them, because I had actually already made and photographed this Slow Cooker Olive Garden Chicken Gnocchi Soup.
+And that means that I’m totally justified in sharing it with y’all today — ha.

 Have you had this Olive Garden classic before?
 Well, I think my copycat version is even better for a few very important reasons…